aharoun/aharoun.github.io/index.md

 **Cost of Size-dependent Regulations: The Role of Informality and Firm Heterogeneity** <br>
 with Ufuk Akcigit, Y. Emre Akgunduz, Seyit M. Cilasun and Jose M. Quintero

-**Committing to Grow: Size-Dependent Regulations and Firm Dynamics in East Germany** <br>
-with Ufuk Akcigit, André Diegmann and Nicolas Serrano-Velarde

 **Career Choice of Entrepreneurs, Inventors and the Rise of ”Smart” Firms** <br>
 with Ufuk Akcigit, Jeremy Pearce and Marta Prato <br>